 Since the only inequalities are at the first levels of the hierarchy and are always compatible, the solver proposed in [De Lasa et al., 2010] can be used to generate the motion.
-The computation time and corresponding number of iterations of the active-set loops are plotted in Fig. 24.
-As already noticed with the cascade of QP, the active search needs many iterations to find the optimal active set (up to 30, with a mean at 4.5).
+As already noticed with the cascade of QP, the active search needs many iterations to find the optimal active set (up to 30, with a mean at 4.7).
 However, since each QP solved in the cascade is very small, the number of iterations only slightly impacts the computation cost.
-In most of the cases, the convergence is slower than in Fig. 22 (the mean is 1.3ms), but there is no peak of computation like with our solver (the maximum is 2.6ms).
-The computation time is always higher than in Fig. 23.
+The convergence is slower than with the HQP (the mean is 1.3ms), but there is less peak than with our solver.
+The maximum is 2.6ms.
+The computation time is however always higher than for our solver.